-- 15.1.
-Chiropractic services may be received by employees and dependents through a chiropractic insurance plan. - 15.2.
-The City shall pay the full costs of premiums for the employee and dependent(s) during the life of this agreement. - 15.3.
-When any of such individuals changes their chiropractor or the chiropractor becomes a medical provider under the City's medical plan, they shall utilize the medical plan's list of providers and shall be subject to the terms and limitations of said plan.
+- 15.1 Chiropractic services may be received by employees and dependents through a chiropractic insurance plan. - 15.2 The City shall pay the full costs of premiums for chiropractic insurance for the employee and dependent(s) during the term of this MOU. - 15.3 When any of such individuals changes their chiropractor or the chiropractor becomes a medical provider under the City's medical plan, they shall utilize the medical plan's list of providers and shall be subject to the terms and limitations of said plan.